Arizona Sports Betting: Best Legal AZ Sportsbooks 2023

 However, other than online horse race betting, there are no legal options for Arizonans to place bets remotely.

-Arizonans have plenty of options when it comes to casino gambling, with two dozen tribal casinos strewn all across the Grand Canyon state.
+Arizonans have plenty of options when it comes to tribal casino gambling, with two dozen casinos strewn all across the Grand Canyon state.
 Casinos are also set to offer an ever-growing library of games following the signing of HB 2772.

 In addition to the usual table games and slots, casinos will soon offer craps, roulette, and baccarat.
 Betting limits are expected to increase here as well.

-Online casinos are illegal in Arizona, but sweepstakes model websites allow players to play slots for real cash prizes.
+Real money online casinos are illegal in Arizona, but sweepstakes model websites allow players to play slots for real cash prizes.
 Chumba Casino and LuckyLand Slots are among the most popular options.

 Poker players can find over 160 tables in Arizona.
 Online poker, however, is illegal in the Grand Canyon State.

 The Arizona Department of Racing regulates horse racing in AZ.
-Arizona has three race tracks — Arizona Downs, Turf Paradise, and Rillito Park — and bettors can wager on horse races in person, at an OTB (off-track betting site), or online at one of the best horse racing betting sites like TVG, TwinSpires, or BetAmerica.
+Arizona has three racetracks — Arizona Downs, Turf Paradise, and Rillito Park — and bettors can wager on horse races in person, at an OTB (off-track betting site), or online at one of the best horse racing betting sites like TVG, TwinSpires, or BetAmerica.